qicosmos/feather/README.en.md

 		}
 	});

-The above exmpale show how to response a json string or a normal string, further more you could add headers into the response.
+The above example shows how to respond with a JSON string or a normal string.
+Furthermore you could add headers to the response:

 	res.render_json(json);
-	it is same with
+	// It is the same as:
 	res.set_status_and_content(status_type::ok, json, res_content_type::json);

-req.get_method() will return http verbs such as POST, GET, OPTIONS etc.
+`req.get_method()` will return HTTP verbs such as `POST`, `GET`, `OPTIONS`, etc.

-How to deal with gzip?

-Don't worry，we have supported it already.

-If you want to use gzip to compress the response string, just need set the content_encoding type as gzip,
+How do we deal with **gzip**?
+Don't worry，we support it already.
+If you want to use **gzip** to compress the response string, just set the `content_encoding` type to `gzip`:

 	res.set_status_and_content(status_type::ok, "hello world", res_content_type::none, content_encoding::gzip);

-the framework will use gzip compress the response string for you, comfortable and sweet right? :)
+The framework will compress the response string for you.
+Comfortable and sweet, right? :)

-I think you have know enough about request and response(If you want to know more, please tell me).
+I think you now know enough about requests and responses.
+If you want to know more, please ask me.

-## file upload/download
+## File upload/download

-todo
+TODO

-## session/cookie
+## Sessions and cookies

-todo
+TODO

 ## AOP

-todo
+TODO

-## cache
+## Cache

-todo
+TODO

-## configuration
+## Configuration

-todo
+TODO

 ## ORM

-todo
+TODO

-## render
+## Render

-todo
+TODO

-## real example
+## Real example

-todo
+TODO

-# contact
+# Contact

-todo
+TODO